There truly is no better feeling than gliding off your sock in slow motion and revealing perfectly moisturised feet.

 That’s right. in all of our beauty weirdness, this is probably the most unnecessary thing we love to indulge in.

 And because we consider ourselves something of an expert in all things feet, let us help you take control of yours and beautify them into submission, with the following fun treatments:

 Homemade foot scrub and mask recipes

 This is a fabulous detox foot treatment, that is perfect for getting the circulation going in your feet during those cold winter months.

 Once the ingredients have been added together, this formula should be used quickly, before the invigorating essential oils have a chance to evaporate.

 - 100g Mustard

 - 2 Cups Warm water

-A warming and stimulating treatment, it will help to open up the pores on your feet and eliminate toxins.
+A warming and stimulating treatment will help to open up the pores on your feet and eliminate toxins.

 Ideally, you should soak your feet for around 15 minutes, and once dry, why not apply the wonderful moisturising formula below.